jqueryscript/awesome-chatgpt-plugins/README.md

  **YouTube Summaries**       | Insights &amp; Summaries for YouTube videos.
  **YT Caption Retriever**    | Tool for retrieving YouTube video captions.
 You can retrieve captions from any YouTube video by providing its URL.
  **YT Summarizer**           | 💯Free YouTube Summarizer: Saves a lot of screen time by summarizing YouTube videos with timestamps.
+ **Z3 Checker**              | Calls the Z3 verifier on an SMT-LIB specification.
  **Zapier**                  | Interact with over 5,000+ apps like Google Sheets, Gmail, HubSpot, Salesforce, and thousands more.
  **Zefira Thoth Tarot**      | Draw and interpret Tarot cards, and perform text-based search on Tarot card information.
  **Zeo Route Planner**       | Plan your routes efficiently with Zeo Route Planner.
 Perfect for deliveries, road trips, or city tours.
  **ZeroBounce**              | Validate email addresses using the ZeroBounce API.
  **Zhibo8 Sports**           | Provides schedules for NBA, CBA, CSL, Premier League, Serie A, La Liga, Bundesliga, and Ligue 1.

 ## Third-party Plugins